 Yes, I too have a huge sombrero!
 Karina was with me for four months and I wanted her to feel at home so I tried to dish out whatever she liked to eat.
 My son, Pratik is a good cook and he helped me out most of the time.
 We kept searching for Tortilla flour.
 Scoured the net for how to procure it here or make it at home.
 But then Tortilla is made of a special corn flour called masa harina.
 Masa harina is corn flour that has been treated with calcium hydroxide or “lime” which makes it more nutritious by releasing the niacin in the corn, and easier to digest.
 We tried the ready-made tortillas too available in the supermarkets but they were not good.

 I then made tortillas with basic flour and made Enchiladas with different fillings of chicken, shrimp or cottage cheese (paneer) which she liked.
 I became an expert at Pancakes too.
 My son picked up a ready mix for pancakes at the supermarket, but Karina said that she preferred the ones that I made ……well Gracias …let me take a bow 🙂

 Thus started my Mexicano cuisine connection!
 Though I must again say that it can be more Mexindian…..
-Jajajajaja (instead of hahahaha ).
-The other day I had quesadillas at a restaurant and felt that I could make them better: p (self praise is ok when nobody else does it, isn’t it??)
+Jajajajaja (instead of hahaha ).
+The other day I had quesadillas at a restaurant and felt that I could make them better! (self-praise is ok when nobody else does it, isn’t it??)